slan-teaching/STP598mldl/index.md

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.

-* Written assignment 1 is available on canvas, due **11:59pm Sunday Sept.
-12, 2021**.
-The python notebook to generate the pdf file is also provided as a template.
+* Coding assignment 2 is available on canvas, due **11:59pm Friday Sept.
+24, 2021**.
+Please do NOT modify notebook cells or change the filename!

 ### Syllabus